 Bovada is the safest US friendly Site

-Their company, while headquartered in Canada, is one of only of all offshore sites that serve the US in which they hold gambling licenses in Italy and France and also their licensing bodies of Antigua and Canada – very few online poker sites are licensed by anyone, Bovada is by both.
-If fact most sites just say they have a license and they really don’t.
+Their company, while headquartered in Canada, is the only one of all offshore sites that serve the US in which they hold gambling licenses in Italy and France and also their licensing bodies of Antigua and Canada – very few online poker sites are licensed by anyone, Bovada is by both.
+If fact, most sites just say they have a license and they really don’t.
 This opens them up to strict auditing and full disclosure from major European countries.
 With a near 4 to 1 margin on their closest competitors player traffic and that they have a dominating international presence hosting live tournaments all over North America, South America, Europe and Asia and have their own live card room in Macau China, it’s safe to assume their safety.
 They are now two a (2) billion dollar private company licensed for US operations by the Morris Mohawk group, a Federal Canadian Independence.
 Players funds are set into segregated accounts from business expense to ensure players deposits are never used for operating costs.
 If you’re highly concerned about security, we approve this site.
 I wrote a summary page on Bovada’s review here.

 Are Players Funds at Risk When Poker Sites Go Out of Business?

 While we’d love to be able to tell you no US poker site’s failure has ever resulted in the loss of players funds, that would be a lie.
 One of the first online poker sites ever to launch was Dutch Boyd’s PokerSpot.com which failed miserably.
-The Boyd family and their partners as early players on the online poker scene didn’t have the experience required to manage risks associated with credit card fraud.
+The Boyd family and their partners were early players on the online poker scene didn’t have the experience required to manage risks associated with credit card fraud.
 At the time PokerSpot.com was near bankrupt, the company had nearly $600K worth of virtual chips in play that they had never actually been paid on.
 Most of these were the result of deposits made with stolen credit cards, or chargebacks.
 With these fraudulent chips won and circulated by legitimate poker players whose accounts were in good standing, this was a tough situation for PokerSpot.com, as there was no way to say some chips were valid and others were not.
 Needless to say PokerSpot was the first online poker site that closed where players lost their balances.

 While many online poker sites have closed since PokerSpot.com first closed their virtual doors, 75+% of these sites did so without loss to players funds.
 A couple that come to mind that didn’t were PokesPoker.com, an Ongame networked skin associated with FutureBet, and a small independent site called JetSet Poker.
 In all of these cases, including PokerSpot.com, there were warning signs that suggested it might not be 100% safe to play on these sites.
 Even Ultimate Poker which had continuous internal fraud I think would have paid players back had the US government not seized it all.
 Continue reading…